aal89/sharpcoin-lib/README.md

 #### client.on('pushed_tx', (tx: object) => void 0)
 ---
-Fires when the core added a valid transaction into the memory pool.
+Fires when the core added a valid transaction into the memorypool.
 The `tx` parameter is an already decoded JSON object.
+Note: transactions in the memorypool are *not* the same as confirmed transactions (those who are included in blocks).